stylish/stylish/docs/index.md

 ### Getting Started

-Skypager is a tool for creating and managing web and mobile application projects, and is especially helpful when you have a large number of projects which share a fair amount of code, or when there are multiple contributors with different skillsets.

-#### Downloading the Desktop App
+#### Downloading the App

 #### Using the Command Line Interface

-#### Using the NPM Module
+#### Using the NPM Modules

 ### Skypager Projects

-Everything in Skypager revolves around the Project Folder.
+Everything in Skypager revolves around the idea of a project folder.
+The project folder is an idea that is bigger than the sum of the contents of the files in that project's source code and assets.
+It can be used to map to the digital cloud based environment in which that project comes to life and evolves.  it can map the interactions with the people who contribute to the project, customers of the project, people who are engaged with the project through their work.

 #### Living Markdown Documents